ankrutik/notes/aws/solutions_arch_cert/notes.md

 The **Amazon S3 notification feature** enables you to receive notifications when certain events happen in your bucket.
 To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications.
 You store this configuration in the notification subresource that is associated with a bucket.

+**CORS** can be enabled with the `Access-Control-Allow-Origin` attribute.

-Amazon S3 supports the following destinations where it can publish events:
+Amazon S3 supports the following destinations where it can publish **events**:

 - Amazon Simple Notification Service (Amazon SNS) topic
 - Amazon Simple Queue Service (Amazon SQS) queue
 - AWS Lambda

+With **S3 Requestor Pays** the requestor pays for the request and data transfer of the S3 object, access to files only if the requestor is authenticated in AWS (cannot be anonymous).

+**S3 Analytics helps get recommendations for S3 Lifecycle Rules** by analyzing the optimal number of days to move objects between different storage tiers.

 ## Bucket